 1) What is Wysolone used to treat?

-Ans: The Wysolone is used to treat various inflammatory diseases.
+The medicine is used to treat various inflammatory diseases.

 2) What is Wysolone used for?

-Ans: The Wysolone is used for the treatment of various diseases like Multiple sclerosis, Immune system disorders, Asthma, Arthritis, Nephrotic Syndrome, Idiopathic Thrombocytopenic Purpura, Chronic Lymphocytic Leukaemia, Dermatitis Herpetiformis, Osteoarthritis, Polymyositis, Psoriasis, Seborrheic Dermatitis, Rheumatic Heart Disease, Juvenile Rheumatoid Arthritis, Eye Discharge, Rheumatic Disorder etc.
+It is used for the treatment of various diseases like Multiple sclerosis, Immune system disorders, Asthma, Arthritis, Nephrotic Syndrome, Idiopathic Thrombocytopenic Purpura, Chronic Lymphocytic Leukaemia, Dermatitis Herpetiformis, Osteoarthritis, Polymyositis, Psoriasis, Seborrheic Dermatitis, Rheumatic Heart Disease, Juvenile Rheumatoid Arthritis, Eye Discharge, Rheumatic Disorder, etc.

-3) What are the side effects of Wysolone Tablet?
+3) What are the side effects of Wysolone?